Hollie-Fritz/IndividualTaskQ2S1/README.md

 Only call hooks from React functions

 **useState hook**
--useState allows you to add state to functional components -state doesn't have to be an object
+- useState allows you to add state to functional components
+- state doesn't have to be an object
--when dealing with objects or arrays, always make sure to spread your state variable and then call the setter function
+- when dealing with objects or arrays, always make sure to spread your state variable and then call the setter function

 **useEffect**
--lets you perform side effects in functional components -replacement for componentDidMount, componentDidUpdate, componentWillUnmount -runs everytime the component renders
+- lets you perform side effects in functional components
+- replacement for componentDidMount, componentDidUpdate, componentWillUnmount
+- runs everytime the component renders

 1. import useEffect
 2. call it within the component